China's yuan slides to 14-year low after US rate hikes

 A weaker yuan helps Chinese exporters by making their goods cheaper abroad, but it encourages capital to flow out of the economy.
 That raises costs for Chinese borrowers and sets back the ruling Communist Party’s efforts to boost weak economic growth.

 The yuan fell to 7.2301 to the dollar, its lowest level since January 2008.
-One yuan was worth about 13.8 cents, down 15% from its March high.
+One yuan was worth about 13.8 cents, down 15% from this year’s March high.

+On Wednesday, a deputy central bank governor, Liu Guoqiang, held a video meeting with Chinese bankers and told them to “maintain the basic stability of the exchange rate,” according to a central bank statement.
+It said Liu warned the bankers against betting the yuan would rise or fall.

 The yuan has exceeded expectations it might fall to 7 to the dollar after the Federal Reserve started aggressive rate hikes to cool inflation that is at a four-decade high.
 The Fed has raised rates five times this year and says more increases are likely.